 NO SECTOR PLAN COMPLETED?
 Y/N ADOPTED?
-Y / N ADOPTION DATE DATE OF NEXT REVIEW COMMENTS 1 Disaster Management Plan Yes Yes The 2024/2025 the disaster management plan and sector plan are attached as an annexure.
-These plans were approved concurrently with the IDP on the 21 May 2024 2 Performance Management System (PMS) Yes Yes The 2024/2025, PMS of the municipality is attached as an annexure, and this was adopted together with the IDP on the 21May 2024.
-3 Workplace Skills Development Plan Yes Yes This is done on annual basis 4 Audit Improvement Plan (AIP) Yes uThukela district municipality has developed the the audit action plan to address the issues raised in the AG report.
-The aim of this plan is to improve the audit opinion and is attached as an annexure together with the AG report.
+Y / N ADOPTION DATE DATE OF NEXT REVIEW COMMENTS 1 Disaster Management Plan Yes Yes 2025/2026 the disaster management plan and sector plan are still on a draft stage and are anticipated to be approved concurrently with the IDP and Budget in May 2025 2 Performance Management System (PMS) Yes Yes The 2025/2026, PMS of the municipality will be adopted together with the IDP in May 2025.
+3 Workplace Skills Development Plan Yes Yes This is done on annual basis 4 Audit Improvement Plan (AIP) Yes uThukela district municipality has developed an audit action plan to address the issues raised in the AG report.
+The aim of this plan is to improve the audit opinion.
 5 Capital Investment Programme/ Framework (CIP) Yes Yes Three Year Capital Program was prepared and incorporated into the IDP.
-6 Local Economic Development (LED) plan Yes Yes The LED plan was approved on the 29 March 2021 and is attached as an annexure.
+6 Local Economic Development (LED) plan Yes Yes The LED plan was approved on the 29 March 2021.
 7 Environmental management framework Yes Yes The framework is completed 8 Water Services Development Plan (WSDP) Yes Yes The WSDP was reviewed and adopted on 25 November 2022.

-9 Integrated Waste Management Plan Yes Yes The IWMP was developed and adopted on 29 June 2022 and is attached as annexure 10 Transportation Plan Yes Yes Public transport plan was developed and adopted by Council and its due for review 11 Financial Plan Yes Yes Is reviewed annually and is part of this document 12 Spatial Development Framework Yes Yes The 2024/2025 SDF is prepared with the IDP as a sector plan, and it was adopted concurrently with the IDP on the 21 May 2024.
-13 Communication Strategy Yes Yes The 2024/2025 strategy was adopted on the 21 May 2024.
-14 Fraud and Corruption Prevention Strategy Yes Yes The Fraud and corruption strategy was reviewed and adopted by Council on the 21 May 2024 and is under implementation 15 Tourism Plan Yes Yes It was developed and adopted by council and is under review concurrently 16 Climate change response Plan (mitigation & adaptation options) Yes Yes It was prepared and adopted by council 17 Natural resources management Plan Yes Yes 18 Rural development plan Yes Rural plan has been developed and approved.
-The plan was approved on the 31 May 2019.
+9 Integrated Waste Management Plan Yes Yes The IWMP was developed and adopted on 29 June 2022.
+10 Transportation Plan Yes Yes Public transport plan was developed and adopted by Council and its due for review

+E v

+11 Financial Plan Yes Yes Is reviewed annually and is part of this

+document

+12 Spatial Development Framework Yes Yes The 2025/2026 SDF is prepared with the

+· IDP as a sector plan, and it was adopted

+concurrently with the IDP on the 21 May

+2024.

+4.0 v -

+13 Communication Strategy Yes Yes The 2025/2026 strategy was adopted on

+the 21 May 2024.

+14 Fraud and Corruption Prevention Yes Yes The Fraud and corruption strategy for

+Strategy 2025/2026 will be adopted by Council in

+May 2025.

+15 Tourism Plan Yes Yes It was developed and adopted by council

+13 Tourisiii Fiaii 163 163

+and is under review concurrently

+16 Climate change response Plan (mitigation Yes Yes It was prepared and adopted by council

+&adaptation options)

+17 Natural resources management Plan Yes Yes

+18 Rural development plan Yes Rural plans have been developed and

+narar act cropment plan .
+03 approved.
+The plan was approved on the

+31 May 2019.